 Any member of the public can nominate an inventor for the European Inventor Award.
 The selection process relies on the hard work of EPO experts and an independent international jury that evaluates innovations not only on their technological originality but also on their economic and social impact.

-Proposals are invited from the general public, national patent offices and EPO staff.
-Proposals from any technical field are eligible.
-The open call for proposals runs from April until October each year.
+Proposals from any technical field are invited from the general public, national patent offices and EPO staff.
+The open call for proposals runs from around April until September.